Della Duck: DuckTales (2017–2021)

-Della plays a prominent, although initially off-screen, role in the 2017 reboot version of the TV series DuckTales.
+Della plays a prominent, although initially off-screen, role in the 2017 reboot of DuckTales.
 As the mother of the main characters, Huey, Dewey, and Louie, she is revealed during the first season to be a skilled pilot and fearless adventuring partner of her uncle Scrooge McDuck and twin brother Donald.
 Della is first depicted in the series at the end of the pilot episode, in a painting discovered by the triplets.
 Dewey notices what looks like Della in one corner of the painting, shown fighting pirates alongside Scrooge and Donald.
 This discovery triggers a search, first by Dewey and Webby Vanderquack before eventually involving all three triplets, for information about their mother and her disappearance; forming the central mystery of the show's first season.

-The first appearance of Della as an adult in the United States was in November 2017, in a series of flashback stories in issue #2 and #3 of the IDW published DuckTales comic, a tie-in to the rebooted TV series.
-Della was depicted for the first time in animation, again in flashbacks, in the DuckTales season 1 episode "Last Crash of the Sunchaser!", which revealed the story of Della Duck to Huey, Dewey, and Louie: Della discovered a prototype rocket ship Scrooge was building as a gift for her, took it on an unauthorized launch, and got caught in a cosmic storm.
+The first appearance of Della as an adult in the United States was in November 2017, in a series of flashback stories in issues #2 and #3 of the IDW DuckTales comics, a tie-in to the reboot series.
+Della was depicted for the first time in animation, again in flashbacks, in the DuckTales season 1 episode "The Last Crash of the Sunchaser!", which revealed the story of Della Duck to Huey, Dewey, and Louie: Della discovered a prototype rocket ship Scrooge was building as a gift for her, took it on an unauthorized launch, and got caught in a cosmic storm.
 Della was presumed lost to the cosmic abyss after Scrooge launched a massive and expensive rescue operation, but ultimately failed in his attempt to find her.

 On August 18, 2018, in the DuckTales season 1 finale ("The Shadow War!"), Della was depicted for the first time in a speaking role, revealed to have survived the cosmic storm and still living in the remains of her rocket ship.
 Della Duck has recurring appearances in season 2 of the series, beginning with the episode "Last Christmas!", a time travel episode which depicts younger versions of Della and Donald.
 In this episode, Donald calls his sister "Dumbella" at one point, meant as an insult but also a reference to Della's alternate name from the 1930s.